openbmc/openbmc/poky/documentation/dev-manual/runtime-testing.rst

 -------------------------

-For test target classes requiring a serial console to interact with the bootloader (e.g. BeagleBoneTarget, EdgeRouterTarget, and GrubTarget), you need to specify a command to use to connect to the serial console of the target machine by using the :term:`TEST_SERIALCONTROL_CMD`
+For test target classes requiring a serial console to interact with the bootloader (e.g. BeagleBoneTarget and GrubTarget), you need to specify a command to use to connect to the serial console of the target machine by using the :term:`TEST_SERIALCONTROL_CMD`